 Our program has higher minimum score requirements than the Graduate College.
 Our minimum score for the internet-based TOEFL is 93, with subscores of Reading 22, Listening 25, Speaking 22, and Writing 24.

-We highly recommend applying by November 1 if you have transcripts that are not in English.
+We recommend applying by October 1 if you have transcripts that are not in English.

 Detailed International Academic Credential Report

 A Detailed International Academic Credential Report is also required.
 Make sure to get a course-by-course report.
 The evaluation must be completed by one of the companies listed below.
 An ECE translation is strongly preferred.

 The Detailed International Academic Credential Report should be sent to OTCAS via the instructions on the Coursework page.

 Educational Credential Evaluators (ECE)

 World Education Services, Inc. (WES)